bozokopic/homepage/src_rst/asyncio_wait_for.rst

 `CancelledError` propagation.
 To accomplish this, we have used ``asyncio.sleep(0)`` as a way to schedule precise task cancellation depending on task creation.
-Same sequence of `create_task` and `cancel` calls can easily occur in real-word scenarios.
+Same sequence of `create_task` and `cancel` calls can easily occur in real-world scenarios.
 Because of this, great care must be taken when `wait_for` is used, taking into account behavior of provided awaitable and possible cancellation timing of task executing `wait_for`.